Praqma/kubernetes-ebook/chapter08.md

 [Install]
 WantedBy=multi-user.target" > /etc/systemd/system/kubelet.service'
 ```
-**Note:** Notice `--configure-cbr0=true` , this enables the container bridge, which from the pool 10.200.0.0/16, and can be any of 10.200.x.0/24 network.
-Also notice that this service requires the docker service to be up before it starts.
+**Note:** Notice `--configure-cbr0=true`, this enables the container bridge, which is from the pool 10.200.0.0/16, and can be any of 10.200.x.0/24 network.
+Also notice that this service requires the Docker service to be up before it starts.

 Start the kubelet service and check that it is running: